 Another difficulty with Bichons is the same thing that makes them so cute: their fluffy white fur.
 The problem is that it takes a lot of work to keep their fur looking so good.
 Matted hair is common in a Bichon dog, so frequent brushing is required.
 Grooming is suggested every 6 weeks or so — which can be costly.

 Cleaning their tear stains is also something that can be inconvenient to Bichon Frise owners.
 Their white fur gets really stained near their eyes, and that area must be cleaned frequently.

 The friendliness of Bichons can also sometimes be a problem because they don’t like to be left alone.
 Separation anxiety can be a real issue for them.
 They definitely prefer having an owner who has plenty of time to spend with them.

 Lastly, Bichons are prone to various health issues.
 They often have skin problems, can have serious reactions to fleas, and may have a lot of itching during dry weather.
 They are also prone to other health issues — such as bladder stones — that can lead to many veterinarian visits.

-Keep in mind, health issues can often be avoided by choosing a reputable breeder, so take the time to do some research prior to purchasing a Bichon.
+TIP: Health issues can often be avoided by choosing a reputable breeder, so take the time to do some research prior to purchasing a Bichon Frise.

 There are many pros and cons to owning a Bichon Frise dog, but if you are willing to tolerate the potential issues, then you will likely be very satisfied with having a pet that is affectionate, smart, and loves spending lots of time with you!